manimovassagh/manimovassagh/README.md

 Hi there 👋
 My name is Mani Movassagh Ghazani - but you can call me Mani for simplicity!
-- :octocat: I'm fulltime Software Developer base in Germany
+- :octocat: I'm a fulltime Software Developer base in Germany